-- Most covers these days are non-abrasive.
+- Most motorhome and caravan covers these days are non-abrasive.
 That means their inner is soft so as not to cause any scratching as the cover inevitably moves about.
 In particular, windows, graphics and light fittings can be vulnerable to such abrasion.
 Lower-priced covers may come with extra pieces of softer material that you can use to stop any such scratching.

 - Choose a cover that’s a good fit so it won’t flap about when it’s windy.

 - Make sure your caravan or motorhome is as clean as possible before fitting a cover.
 If it’s free of particles of grit etc there’s less likelihood of any unwanted chafing.
 Some folk like to leave a layer of polish, or over-wintering fluid, on their vehicles before adding the cover.

 - Similarly, keeping your motorhome or caravan cover clean will optimise its breathable properties.
 Generally, you can clean a cover with warm water and a cloth.
 Using detergents may affect breathability.

 - Check for damage each time you use it to make sure it’s offering the best protection for your pride and joy.

 - Go for better-known makes and you’re more likely to be able to source replacement parts, such as straps and buckles, etc.

 Star Player #1

 This specialist boasts over two decades of experience, using what they claim is the most breathable fabric available today, and their fabric is also water-resistant and can repel up to 1m of standing water!

 All Protec’s full caravan and motorhome covers come with an “Easy-Fit system” – making fitting the cover really simple – plus, access to the habitation door, fitting poles, an A-Frame cover, a storage bag and delivery all free of charge.